maafkarbai/Vault/Defensive Security/Defensive Security Lecture/Week 3/Quick Notes.md

 - To check the nodes / route of the packet from src to destination
 - How it works?

-## ARP
+## ARP Request
-- Used to resolve IP AND MAC Address
+- Used to get MAC Address of an IPV4 Address
+- It has an ARP table

 - ### **1.
 Device Needs to Send a Packet**